HuyaneMatsu/hata/docs/topics/slash.md

 ## Command Parameters

-By default 2 parameter is passed to every slash command, the respective client, and the received interaction event, which can be used to access every related information about the received event's context.

 An interaction event has the following top level attributes, which you may use up to produce a proper response:

 | Name              | Type                              | Notes                                                                     |